interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 | `memo`       | Object  | _(Optional)_ Arbitrary object with additional information about this credit or debit.  |
 | `authorized` | Boolean | _(Optional, debit objects only)_ Whether this account has authorized this transfer.
 The ledger MUST NOT allow a request to set this value to `true` unless the client is authenticated as an Administrator or as the owner of this account. |

 **Note:** Ledgers MUST implement the `memo` field.
 ILP clients use this field to store the ILP Packet object.
 Specifically, the reference ILP Client puts the ILP Packet as a base64url-encoded string in the the `ilp` field of the `memo` of the credit to the Connector.
+To support any possible ILP Packet, the maximum size of the `memo` field MUST be at least **46 kilobytes**.

 #### Transfer IDs
 [Transfer IDs]: #transfer-ids
+[Transfer ID]: #transfer-ids

 The transfer's `id` field is one of the main ways of identifying the transfer; it is unique across the ledger, so implementations MAY use it as a primary unique key in a database.
-The client applications, not the ledger, generate the `id`, so the ledger SHOULD require that the field match the canonical form for a [UUID][], which is 32 lowercase hexadecimal digits, separated by hyphens into groups of 8-4-4-4-12.
+The client applications, not the ledger, generate the `id`, so the ledger SHOULD require that the field match the proper form.
 If a client attempts to create a transfer with an `id` that already exists, the attempt MUST fail.
 (This protects clients from accidentally submitting the same transfer twice or more.)

+The form for a transfer ID is the ledger's `transfer` [URL][], with a [UUID][] in canonical form as the `{id}` parameter.
+The UUID MUST be formatted as 32 lowercase hexadecimal digits separated by hyphens into groups of 8-4-4-4-12.

 Depending on what algorithm clients use to generate UUIDs, it may be possible for other account owners to guess in advance which UUIDs might be used, and could preemptively claim `id` values that other account owners might use.
 A ledger MAY discourage this "squatting" behavior by imposing a limit on how many new transfers an account can generate within a fixed period of time, or with other similar limits.
 (A ledger could also address this issue in other ways, such as charging a fee for preparing transfers.)
 Client applications SHOULD use a sufficiently hard-to-predict system for generating UUIDs, such as the random algorithm described in [RFC4122](https://www.ietf.org/rfc/rfc4122).
 Client applications SHOULD NOT use the same ID to indicate related transfers in multiple ledgers: such behavior can be easily exploited by third parties who claim an ID in a ledger as soon as it gets used in a different ledger.